prashantkumbhare16/DIgit_Recognition_Model-Zidio_internship/README.md

 - Special thanks to the creators of the MNIST dataset for providing a well-curated dataset for handwritten digit recognition.
 - Thanks to TensorFlow and Keras for their excellent deep learning frameworks.

----

-Feel free to customize it further based on your project details!